Chapter 8 Introduction to the probabilistic programming language Stan

 indicates matrix multiplication whereas .*

-indicates element-wise multiplication; in R %*%
+indicates element-wise multiplication; in R, %*%

 indicates matrix multiplication whereas *